psr-7/psr-7.github.io/index.md

 #### How to achieve a solid Uri implementation?
 1. Require all data to be set in constructor.
-2. If some data is missing, fill in sane defaults:
+2. If some data is missing, fill in sane defaults.

 		default scheme: http
+		default host: 0.0.0.0
 		default port: 80
-		default host: 0.0.0.0
 		default path: /
 		empty string as default for all other parts